 Just prior to the recent crash, cryptocurrencies reached a combined global market capitalization of $3 trillion, up from approximately $14 billion in early November 2016.
 These are significant indications that the cryptocurrency market is expanding and growing, much faster than anticipated.
-However, given the anonymity, velocity, and borderless nature of cryptocurrencies, it also makes them highly vulnerable to potential offenders, who are seeking opportunities to siphon off their illicit funds – particularly across borders.
+However, given the anonymity, velocity, and borderless nature of cryptocurrencies, it also makes them highly vulnerable to potential offenders, who are seeking opportunities to launder money and defraud investors of their funds – particularly across borders.
+Responsible technology development is key to building a sustainable market.

 For crypto firms to implement such measures is not going to be an easy task, given that they are mostly led by tech entrepreneurs, with limited experience in delivering regulated products / services.
 Like any other startup enterprise, they are stretched for resources and must ensure they meet their investor’s growth directive.
 Finally, as technology continues to evolve, new creations of cryptocurrency are likely to increase the difficulties in detecting illicit fund flows.